 Lzd is a simplified decompressor for the lzip format with an educational purpose.
 Studying its source is a good first step to understand how lzip works.
-It is not safe to use lzd for any real work.

 The source of lzd is used in the lzip manual as a reference decompressor in the description of the lzip file format.
 Reading the lzip manual will help you understand the source.